-“A lot of interior issues, I mean there’s no drywall in the building at all, you’ve got mold, you’ve got all sorts of fungus and stuff growing all over the whole building,” says Dare.
+“A lot of interior issues, I mean there’s no drywall in the building at all, you’ve got mold, you’ve got all sorts of fungus and stuff growing all over the whole building, all of which are telltale signs that structure is in dire need of a mold removal service from this site ” says Dare.

 Dare was requesting that the demolition order be upheld by the Commissioners.
 No one representing the building owner was present during the hearing.